widushan/Hotel-Booking-Website/client/CLIENT_SETUP.md

 ### Authentication Issues
 - Make sure your Clerk publishable key is correct
 - Ensure the backend has the matching Clerk secret key

+### Currency Issues
+- Use valid currency codes: `inr`, `usd`, `eur`, `gbp`, `lkr`, `sgd`
+- Make sure the currency matches between client and server
+- The currency symbol will automatically update based on your configuration